ccremer/netdata-minimal/README.md

 ## Netdata user

 This image has been built so that user `netdata` can run netdata.
+Initially, the container will start as root, but then switches user.